top of page

 others repaint every season,

-no standardized aesthetics.
+no standardized aesthetic.

-Only a frame that gives you the freedom to paint your own picture.
+Only a frame that gives you the freedom

-Here too, you define the expression:
+Here too, you decide the expression:

-Whether you let it grow wild,
+whether you let it grow wild,

-whether you plant flowers, grow vegetables, or simply care for a quiet piece of nature.
+or simply care for a quiet piece of nature.

 Freedom remains visible —

-and yet everyone has their own space,
+and still everyone has their own space,

-a small oasis waiting for their hands.
+a small oasis waiting only for their hands.

 You sleep there, shower there, rest there —